Learning Long-Range Representations with Equivariant Messages: Experiments

-The datasets and associated benchmark tasks used in our experiments are briefly introduced below; additional details are given in appendix.
-An overview of validation or test set, where available, metrics for all datasets is given in \cref{tab:metrics}.
+The datasets and associated benchmark tasks used in our experiments are briefly introduced below; additional details are given in \cref{sec:ap_datasets}.
+An overview of validation or test set (where available) metrics for all datasets is given in \cref{tab:metrics}. \lorem performs very well across datasets, and is competitive with, or more accurate than, other models.

 \paragraph{\ch{MgO} surface} This benchmark task is the first in a series designed by \cite{kfgb2021} to highlight the need for long-range information in \mlps.
 Illustrated in \cref{fig:aumgo+nacl}A, it consists of a magnesium oxide (\ch{MgO}) surface on which a gold (\ch{Au_2}) dimer is placed.
 Depending on the presence of an aluminum (\ch{Al}) dopant deep inside the surface, the lowest-energy position of the gold dimer is either in the \scare{wetting} (flat), or \scare{non-wetting} (standing up), position.
-The benchmark consists of two parts: Correctly identifying the ordering between wetting and non-wetting geometries in the doped and undoped case, and furthermore reproducing the energy-distance curve for the non-wetting geometry, in particular the local minimum corresponding to the equilibrium distance.
+The benchmark consists of two parts: Correctly identifying the ordering between upright and flat geometries in the doped and undoped case, and reproducing the energy-distance curve for the non-wetting geometry, in particular the local minimum corresponding to the equilibrium distance.

 \paragraph{NaCl cluster} Similar to the presence of a dopant modifying the potential-energy surface for the gold dimer in the \ch{MgO} surface task, this benchmark by \cite{kfgb2021} relies on the presence or absence of a sodium atom at one end of a charged sodium chloride (\ch{NaCl}) cluster changing the behavior of a sodium atom at the opposite end: Since one atom is removed while the charge remains constant, the charge must redistribute over the remaining atoms.
 The benchmark task consists of reproducing the location of the local minimum and the energy profile when moving the sodium atom farthest from the removed one, indicated in \cref{fig:aumgo+nacl}C.